Learn how query rewriting, HyDE, Self-RAG, and Corrective RAG change retrieval control, and how to evaluate their cost and evidence quality.

 Expected outcome: Record which interventions improve top-3 evidence hits or catch weak retrieval on your examples, and which add latency without a gain.
 A small exercise may not reproduce paper results; its value is exposing the measurement loop.

-Once you understand the mechanics, the important skill is knowing when each technique pays off and when it adds unnecessary complexity.
-Here are three critical trade-offs engineers face when moving from prototype to production.
+Once you understand the mechanics, the skill is knowing when each intervention earns its latency cost and when it adds unnecessary complexity.
+These three trade-offs show up often when engineers move from prototype to production.

 HyDE adds at least one extra generation call before retrieval.
 That cost is only worth it when measured retrieval quality improves enough to justify it.
 A smaller instruction model may be adequate for the hypothetical document, but evaluate it rather than assuming equivalence.
 Cache repeated proxy documents only when generation configuration and source policy make reuse valid.
-For exact-match lookups like tracking numbers, order IDs, or dates, skip HyDE.
+For exact-match lookups like incident IDs, error codes, or dates, skip HyDE.

 Self-RAG degrades when retrieval itself is weak or when the model's learned critique tokens stop correlating with real answer quality.
 It also raises inference cost because the model may retrieve on demand, branch over multiple passages, and spend extra decoding steps on critique tokens before choosing a continuation.
 For a simple FAQ bot, first measure a cheaper baseline such as rewrite plus reranking or a correction gate before committing to a specialized Self-RAG serving path.